 After a few weeks of observing this behavior in Jackie, they recommend she meet with a counselor.
 Reluctant, Jackie agreed—but couldn’t be more thankful a month later.
 Her counselor diagnosed her with depression and then helped her feel happy again.
 This involved discussing problematic thoughts, practicing self-care, and reconfiguring her action plan when things don’t go her way.
 Her counselor assisted her throughout this entire process, and she still sees her once a month to make sure she stays on the right path.

 Start Depression Counseling at Thriveworks Germantown, MD Today

-If you think you might be depressed, consider working with a depression counselor at Thriveworks Germantown today.
+If you think you might be depressed, consider working with a depression counselor or psychologist at Thriveworks Germantown today.
 The providers at Thriveworks are uniquely qualified to help you with this illness (as well as many other issues), as they possess critical skills, training, and experience.

 To set up an appointment, all you have to do is give Thriveworks Germantown a call.
 A scheduling specialist will greet you and ask a few simple questions so that they can pair you with the right counselor.
 They’ll also work with you to set up an appointment at a convenient time for you.
 Keep in mind that we offer daytime, evening, weekday, and weekend sessions, to ensure that all of our clients get the help they need, when they need it.
 We look forward to meeting with you soon!